bharathkumaarr/ToDo/README.md

-this is a simple to-do app using coreJs
+this is a simple to-do app using coreJs.